rebel1/Marlin/README.md

-Marlin 2.0 configuration for JGAurora A5S/A5 with 32bit MKS Sbase
+Marlin 2.0 configuration for JGAurora A5S/A5 with 32bit MKS Sbase, E3D V6 and Titan Extruder

 # Marlin 3D Printer Firmware